 When we designed Ironside Computers’s product pages, we used big, domineering product images.

 But when we created the product page design for Mission Stone & Tile, we knew that an experience-based product (like stone and tile) would do better with smaller product images and more surrounding white space.

 If you sell a product that toes the line between “spec-driven” and “experience-driven”—like headphones—you can attempt both approaches with your product page design.
 Large product images AND lots of white space.

 Clearly, it works for Apple.

 Encourage Engagement by Modifying Image Size

-The ConversionXL Institute studied how image size affects how long people spend on product pages.
+The ConversionXL Institute studied how image size affects how long people spend on product page designs.